akumar911/Derivatives_Pricing/README.md

 To price our option, we're going to create a simulation that provides us with many observations for the final proce of the asset ST. We will just take an average of all these values and get our ST.

+## Extending the model
+After pricing basic European options by Monte Carlo Simulations, we can extend our model to generate prices for some exotic options.

+We will create a new class called Binary_Options to play around with this